AppCakeLtd/vmupro-sdk/docs/README.md

 ## What is the VMU Pro LUA SDK?

-The VMU Pro LUA SDK is a powerful, sandboxed scripting environment that allows developers to create applications for the VMU Pro device using the LUA programming language.
-The SDK provides secure access to graphics, audio, input, and file system APIs while maintaining system stability and security.
+The VMU Pro LUA SDK is a powerful scripting environment that allows developers to create applications for the VMU Pro device using the LUA programming language.
+The SDK provides access to graphics, audio, input, and file system APIs for building interactive applications.

 ## Key Features

-- **Sandboxed Execution**: Your LUA scripts run in a secure, isolated environment
 - **Rich APIs**: Access to graphics, audio, input, and file system functionality
-- **Memory Safety**: Controlled heap allocation and memory isolation
 - **Easy Development**: Simple tooling for packaging and deploying applications
-- **Cross-Platform**: Develop on any platform that supports Python and LUA
+- **Cross-Platform Development**: Develop on any platform that supports Python and LUA

-## Architecture Overview

-The VMU Pro LUA SDK uses a dual execution mode architecture:

-- **VMUPRO_APP_MODE_NATIVE**: Traditional ELF-based C applications
-- **VMUPRO_APP_MODE_LUA**: New LUA-based applications with sandboxed execution

-Your LUA applications run in a secure VM with restricted global functions and whitelisted API access only.
+- **Advanced Graphics**: Support for layers, effects, blitting, and collision detection
+- **Comprehensive File I/O**: Read and write files for save data and assets

 ## Quick Start